TypeRocket/docs/v5/field-types.md

 ### Controls

 You can hide controls for a repeater if needed.
-For example, a short repeater field group may show linted controls.
+For example, a short repeater field group may show limited controls.
 You can define what controls are shown:

 ```php
 $repeater->hideClone();